Brooklands Viscount Day

 Julian Bourn and Richard Stanton, Vickers Viscount Network UK researchers and Brooklands Museum members,

-will describe the work they have been doing with the Vickers-Armstrongs archive at Brooklands museum.
+described the work they have been doing with the Vickers-Armstrongs archive at Brooklands museum.

 Brian Burrage the Vickers Viscount Network co-founder, historian, photo archivist, and Rolls-Royce Dart Engineer,